jesuisstan/tetris-game/README.md

 # Project Documentation: Tetris Game Fullstack App

-The source code with explanatory comments is available on GitHub [repository](https://github.com/jesuisstan/tetris-game).

 ## Objective

 The primary goal of this project was to develop a full-stack tetris multiplayer game